 On the reefs, look for parrotfish and triggerfish in various hues; yellow or black-and-white striped angelfish; and, if you keep your eyes on the nooks in the reef, you may even see spotted moray eels.
 If you don’t want to go on a tour, you can always rent snorkel equipment on the island and go on your own excursion offshore.

 Since De Palm is a private island, it operates on an all-inclusive basis.
-Once you’ve had your fill of snorkeling (or while you’re taking a break in the shade), it’s easy to grab an icy cocktail or relax on a lounger in the surf.
+Once you’ve had your fill of snorkeling (or while you’re taking a break in the shade), it’s easy to grab an icy cocktail and authentic Aruban food or relax on a lounger in the surf.
 You can also add in extra outdoor activities on the water, like banana boat rides or snuba excursions, which are a perfect option if you’re ready to move beyond snorkeling but aren’t quite prepared to try scuba diving yet.

 The Antilla Shipwreck